 Most insurers will offer bespoke replacement for one of a kind jewellery items, provided their value is specified on your policy.
 What this means is that your insurer can allow a jeweller to assess an item and put forward a solution for replacement.
 If they can make the item bespoke, it will either be reproduced using pre-existing moulds or completely from scratch.

 It’s useful to keep photos (or even a 3D scan!) of all your jewellery for insurance purposes, especially if they’re unique pieces.
 These images will help the jeweller to replicate the item to the best of their ability.

-You may not be able to insure a jewellery piece for sentimental value, but covering it may get you a replacement in the event of a claim—and that, is the next best thing.
+You may not be able to insure a jewellery piece for sentimental value, but covering it may get you a replacement if your claim is accepted—and that, is the next best thing.